West Country Holiday, Somerset July 2006 - page 2

 |

-The sun was back on day three in Somerset so we went to Brean Down to walk
+The sun was back on day three in Somerset so we headed to Brean Down to

 contemplating the zig-zag path up onto the peninsula.
 Ooo ar!